Information for job seekers

 The programme is a free employability skills course, presented in 12 lessons, either online or in a live classroom, designed to help older skilled workers, those with experience ranging from administrative to managerial and professional.

 Room for Work will equip you with current employability skills that enable your return to work.
-Our programme provides an active, participative learning experience through a series of presentations and workshops conducted by professionals with expertise in their respective fields.
-Tailored, one-to-one mentoring is provided for every course participant in one-hour meetings with the Course Leader.
+The programme provides an active, participative learning experience through a series of presentations and workshops conducted by professionals with expertise in their respective fields.
+Tailored, one-to-one mentoring is provided for every course participant in one-hour meetings with the course leader.

 There is also a social element.
 You will be with people who are in a similar situation as yourself, gaining confidence by knowing you are not alone in your situation, finding guidance and encouragement at Room for Work.